Code of Practice

 12.1 Monitor whether rents are received when due.

-12.2 Should follow the procedures laid out in Residential Tenancies Act 2004 when arrears occur.
+12.2 Should follow the procedures laid out in Residential Tenancies Act 2004 as amended when arrears occur.

 13. Terminations of Tenancies and Vacation.